FranklinIvan/Bootcamp-midudev/part2/README.md

-Part 2: Notes App
+# Part 2: Notes App

-notes app development, following the `full stack open` and `midudev tutorial on youtube`.
+Notes App development, following the `full stack open` and `midudev tutorial on youtube`.

-in the `indexs folder` there are a couple of exercises of `full stack open` but i decided to continue w/ the Notes App and stop doing exercises
+in the `indexs folder` there are a couple of exercises of `full stack open` but i decided to continue w/ the Notes App and stop doing exercises.